img 3341

 I wanted to include a couple of cassette deck articles this year for variety’s sake.
 Some may wonder why I even have cassette decks or write about them in 2024, legitimate ponderance, for sure.
 Part of me says “I don’t know” but it’s a bit like playing records or owning a mechanical wristwatch.
 It comes down to the pleasure of repairing and owning beautiful pieces of equipment like these that will never be made again, and the satisfaction of playing tapes with them.

 By the way, I’m not a Nakamichi specialist in terms of offering overhauls on decks like my 670ZX, commercially.
 I’m a lover and owner of classic cassette decks and I do still offer standard service for machines like the 670, however.
-I occasionally overhaul decks like this Pioneer CT-A7 but I do so sparingly, knowing few others do this type of work any more.
+I occasionally overhaul decks like this Pioneer CT-A7 but I do so sparingly, knowing few others do this work any more.
 This article is more about sharing an interesting story and perhaps a little cassette deck inspiration 🙂

 Background

-That I finished this job in December of 2024 when I acquired this deck in late 2017 is a perfect example of how our own equipment is often last in line.
+That I finished this job in December of 2024 when I acquired this deck in late 2017 is a perfect example of how our equipment is often last in line.
 There is always so much else to do when running a business and I’m sure others can relate to this.
 I have many other pieces like this to attend to, my Kenwood L-07DII is another example…

 Nakamichi 670ZX